 High Incomes Paid More Receive Most Reductions

-- The top one percent paid a greater share of individual income taxes (39.5 percent) than the bottom 90 percent combined (29.1 percent).
+- The top one percent paid a greater share of individual income taxes (39.5 percent) than the bottom 90 percent (29.1 percent).

 Government isn’t the solution to most issues.
 In fact, often government is the obstacle.
-Look how much money government spent over the years trying to manage social programs and improve lives with little or no progress.
+They spent vast sums over the years to manage social programs and improve lives with little or no progress.
 Throwing more money at problems never works.
-Money is a bridge; a means to an end that we should not use to evaluate performance or to assess the magnitude of solutions.
+Money is a bridge; a means to an end that we should not use to test performance or to assess solutions.

 USD 1.5 trillion to the Deficit is Voodoo Economics

 The GOP tax reform didn’t go far enough.
 It should have eliminated most brackets, abolished corporate taxes, raise the threshold for personal income tax high enough to remove deductions.
-Finding the right individual income tax threshold for tax payment, and the right level for State taxes’ offset should not be difficult if we eliminate political maneuvering.
-Every broad-based tax reduction proposal will result in those who paid most taxes benefiting the most from sweeping rate reductions.
+The right individual income tax threshold for tax payment, and the right level for State taxes’ offset should be easy if we stop political maneuvering.
+Every broad-based tax reduction proposal will cause those who paid most taxes to benefit the most from sweeping rate reductions.

 Big corporations are not people, but productive, value creating, job-creating vehicles we must encourage to grow and create jobs.
 They should get neither benefits nor blame.
 Don’t tax them.
 Tax the people who earn from them.
 Blame the folks who run them and decide the things they do.